lucapinello/SR700_Artisan_Server/README.md

 `pip install SR700_Artisan_Server`

-If you have Python3 you may need this command instead:

-`pip3 install SR700_Artisan_Server`

-## 3. If you have a Phidget start the server in the Terminal with:
+## 3. Start the server in the Terminal with:

 `Start_SR700_Artisan_Server`

-Otherwise with:
+If you a a Phidget without an hub, start the server with:

+`Start_SR700_Artisan_Server no_phidget --enable_extension phidget_simple`

+If you a a Phidget with the hub, start the server with:

-`Start_SR700_Artisan_Server no_phidget`
+`Start_SR700_Artisan_Server no_phidget --enable_extension phidget_hub`

-(both the SR700 Roaster and the Phidget must be attached before starting this command )

 If the server is running correctly you should see something like this if you have a Phidget:
 ```